IBM/aspera-cli/docs/README.erb.md

 - `scan` : recursively scan all files under the access key&apos;s **storage root**
 - `test` : test using a local file

-Once candidate are selected, once candidates are selected, a preview is always generated if it does not exist already, else if a preview already exist, it will be generated using one of three values for the `overwrite` option:
+Once candidate are selected, a preview is always generated if it does not exist already, else if a preview already exist, it will be generated using one of three values for the `overwrite` option:

 - `always` : preview is always generated, even if it already exists and is newer than original
 - `never` : preview is generated only if it does not exist already